bill-mca/bill-mca.github.io/markdown-publishing.md

 ![The develpment folder on my chromebook](/src/development-environment.png)

 One challenge in applying the templates was that github pages can't deploy most templates automatically.
 It should've been obvious but it took me running into that wall to realise that Jekyll, when run on my local machine, generates a folder `_site` that holds the html CSS and javascript generated from the template and the markdown.
 So, for the next checkpoint, I should be able to use my local development environment to generate quite a complex  site and then manually upload it to a static site host.
 This is important because I feel that this template is over-full with content now that it includes two checkpoint.

+## Final Reflections

+I feel that I've advanced a long way in this skill and I'm also glad that I picked it as one of the skills for my build journey.
+I'm going to continue to develop this skill over the coming years and to convert more of my workflows into markdown.

+Though I've historically been a skeptic of the concept of a [zettelklaassen](https://zettelkasten.de/overview/), I think I will build a library of my writings in markdown.
+Doing so should allow me to maintain git versioning of every single document that I've written and to quickly remix content and output it into different formats.
+I've also read a lot about people establishing [personal language models](https://www.reddit.com/r/LocalLLaMA/) and I believe that this library of my writings assembled in a machine-readable format would enable me to build a pretty powerful PLM.

+I feel that the website publishing part of the skill has got to the point where it should be fairly low fuss for me to write a blog now, so after this program is finished as I am establishing a library of my writings I'll start to publish snippets of them as a personal blog using the skills that I've developed.

+I already see [my Github page](https://github.com/bill-mca) as an intellectual asset that has helped to advance my career and I believe that gradually building up a blog would help me to communicate about who I am and what my goals and professional interests are.
+I've found that linking people to my Github page is a very quick way of proving my competency as a programmer.
+Similarly, being able to link people to my blog should quickly demonstrate my capabilities as a writer and my sustained interest in certain topics.

+Finally, developing my markdown publishing skill has also given me insights about other technological skills in general.
+Reflecting on workflows, I noted that, through markdown publishing, I have been practicing the Unix philosophy.
+I believe that putting a philosophy into practice is how we shift our paradigms and also that having experienced multiple different paradigms, and being able to move between them, is one of the most powerful skills a person can have.

+## References

+[^sibanetics]:
+[^buildskills]:
+[^scholarlyMD]:
+[^seminaryMD]: